 Naturally, every time it airs, it trends on Twitter.

-All new episodes of Mystery Science Theater 3000 premiere on Netflix on Friday 14th April.
+Mystery Science Theater 3000: The Gauntlet is available on Netflix UK, as part of a £7.99 monthly subscription.
 A collection of old episodes are already available to stream.